Watch the Video Tutorial

 Let’s create a new action that makes the images look monochromatic, with an orange colour cast.
 We’ll use a “Gradient Map” adjustment layer to achieve this.

-We’ll apply the Image Processor to the original photos from the first folder.
-While we’re at it, let’s make the images 500 pixels wide.
+We’ll apply the Image Processor to the provided photos.
+While we’re at it, let’s make the images 500 pixels wide and save them as native .psd files.
+Save them into the 03-image-processor+actions-output folder.

 Once you’ve recorded a workflow, you can apply it to as many image files as you wish.
-This is what Batch does.
+This is what File > Automate > Batch… does.

 A single action is very practical for affecting one or a few images.
 You just open the image, click the Play button in the Actions panel, sit back and watch the magic happen.
 But what if you have 20 images, or 200, or even 20,000?